ckucewicz/aircraft_safety_project/README.md

 This project is focusing on determining the risks of different aircrafts.
 Specifically, this project has the goal of identifying which aircrafts pose the least amount of potential risk.
-This information will be used in order to provide three recommendations to my company regarding the safest aircrafts to purchase.
+This information will be used in order to provide three recommendations to my company regarding the least risky aircrafts to purchase.

 ### Business Success Criteria:
-The success criteria for this project will be to provide three recommendations about the safest aircrafts that my company should invest in.
-For this project, the term "safest" refers to types of aircrafts with the least amount of crashes and the least number of casualties
+The success criteria for this project will be to provide three recommendations about the least risky aircrafts that my company should invest in.
+For this project, the term _least risky_ refers to types of aircrafts with the least amount of crashes, the least number of casualties, and the lowest fatality rate.

 ## Data Understanding
 The National Transportation Safety Board (NTSB) collects data on aviation